 The Visitors came from a far away galaxy and came disguised as human beings.
 They were not shape shifters like the Zygons, instead they wore fake human skins.
 They claimed to want to help us, but secretly they wished to harvest mankind and all other mammal species on earth as a food source.
 They enjoy eating little furry mammals alive and guzzle human blood down by the barrel.

 The Visitors would go on to inspire dozens of other similar creatures in genre series.

 The Slitheen in Doctor Who were inspired by the Visitors.
 They too are large reptile men who hide under human skins, taken from people that they flay alive!

 They also inspired the Leviathans from Supernatural.
 Though the Leviathans are a non science fiction example.
 They are still basically the same idea.
 A race of reptile creatures that disguise themselves as humans and seek to eat us.

 A Visitor from the remake of V top, and a Leviathan from Supernatural.

 The Visitors also inspired the Martians in the television sequel to the 1950’s War of the Worlds adaptation who similarly hid in human bodies and tore their victims apart.

-In addition to inspiring other works of fiction about similar Reptilian beasts V’s popularity also helped to give way to many conspiracy creatures that there were reptile men living among us in secret and planning to eat us!
-Its certainly after V that these conspiracy theories become much more numerous and well publicized.
+In addition to inspiring other works of fiction about similar Reptilian beasts, V’s popularity also helped to give way to many conspiracy creatures that there were reptile men living among us in secret and planning to eat us!
+Its certainly after V that these conspiracy theories become much more numerous and well publicised.